Parenting a Child with Chronic Illness

 ONLY 7 SECONDS – Remember that time when you felt like disappearing and were sure no one would even notice?
 That moment was real.
 So real, that millions are experiencing the same moments of hopelessness in their daily lives.
 Your story is important.
 Isolation, depression and anxiety are real, and they have a bigger effect on our lives than we realize.
 It only takes seven seconds.
 Send one simple message.
 You could impact a life, forever.

 When Kristin Wall’s son, Ethan, was bedridden for twenty-three days, he missed a lot more than school and the regional basketball championships.
 Over the course of his illness not one friend or teammate reached out to him, and as Kristin observed, that had a devastating impact on her son’s mental state.
 “I watched him go into depression,” she said.
 “These boys are boys I’ve fed and treated like sons for years… and not a single text came through.”

 “Because of everything my family went through with my son and what our small town had faced, I felt led to create a movement called #only7seconds.”
 The goal of the movement was simple: spread kindness through thoughtfulness.
 “Take seven seconds out of your day to send a text telling someone that you are thinking of them.”
 To Kristin, this simple thought meant everything.
 “You never know if that text could be the one thing giving them an inkling that life is worth living.”

 For A Mother's Soul

-May God shower His blessings on all mothers, grandmothers, great-grandmothers, mother’s in law, and mother-like figures in the world.
+May God shower His blessings on all mothers, grandmothers, great-grandmothers, mothers-in-law, and mother-like figures in the world.
 May He give grace and strength for all your days.

-Emotions Wheel for Children
+Emotions Wheel for Kids